HibaKob/MicroBundlePillarTrack/README.md

 Specifically, we aim to `1)` identify scenarios where our approach fails, `2)` accomodate these cases if possible, and `3)` identify and extract additional useful quantitative outputs.
 We will continue to update this repository as the project progresses.

 ## Installation Instructions <a name="install"></a>
-### Get a copy of the microbundle compute repository on your local machine
+### Get a copy of the microbundle pillar track repository on your local machine

 The best way to do this is to create a GitHub account and ``clone`` the repository.
 However, you can also download the repository by clicking the green ``Code`` button and selecting ``Download ZIP``.
 Download and unzip the ``MicroBundlePillarTrack-main`` folder and place it in a convenient location on your computer.